Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Lasso trigonometric interpolation

 Now we start to involve Lasso into $\mathcal{T}_n f.$ From the original idea of Lasso \cite{Lasso1996}, it restricts the sum of absolute values of coefficients to be bounded by some positive number, say, $\eta.$ Then, the trigonometric polynomial which is incorporating Lasso into $\mathcal{T}_n f$ can be achieved via solving the constrained least squares problem

 It is natural to transform \eqref{lassoleast} into the following $\ell_1$-regularized least squares problem

-where $n=\left[ \frac{N}{2}\right]; \;\gamma_{-n}=\gamma_{n}$ for $N$ is even; $\mathcal{X}_{N}=\{x_0,x_1,\ldots,x_{N-1}\}$ is an equidistant points set on $[-\pi,\pi);\;\lambda>0$ is the regularization parameter.
-And we adopt new notation $\gamma_\ell$ instead of using $\alpha_\ell$ in order to distinguish the coefficients of trigonometric interpolation from those of $\mathcal{T}_n f.$ The solution to problem \eqref{Lassoproblem} is our Lasso trigonometric interpolation.
+where $\gamma_{-n}=\gamma_{n}$ for $N$ is even; $\mathcal{X}_{N}=\{x_0,x_1,\ldots,x_{N-1}\}$ is an equidistant points set on $[-\pi,\pi);\;\lambda>0$ is the regularization parameter.
+And we adopt new notation $\gamma_\ell$ instead of using $\alpha_\ell$ in order to distinguish the coefficients of trigonometric interpolation from those of $\mathcal{T}_n f.$ We also set $\gamma_\ell \in \mathbb{R}$ such that we obtain the first order condition of optimization problem \eqref{Lassoproblem} more easily.
+The solution to problem \eqref{Lassoproblem} is our Lasso trigonometric interpolation.
 Firstly, we give the definition of Lasso trigonometric interpolation.
 Then we show that the Lasso trigonometric interpolation is indeed the explicit solution to \eqref{Lassoproblem}.
 Now, we introduce the soft threshold operator \cite{Threshold2011}.

 \begin{definition} The soft threshold operator, denoted by $\mathcal{S}_k(a),$ is

 \end{definition} We add $\lambda$ as a superscript into $\mathcal{T}_n f,$ denoting that this is a regularized version (Lasso regularized) of $\mathcal{T}_n f$ with regularization parameter $\lambda>0.$ \begin{definition} Given nonzero $f \in \mathcal{C}_{2\pi}([-\pi,\pi]),$ and $N$ equidistant points on $[-\pi,\pi).$ A Lasso trigonometric interpolation of $f$ is defined as